 Several traditional colleges or universities and private online schools offer training in case management through distance learning.
 Program levels that are available include associate's, bachelor's and master's degrees, along with graduate certificates.
 Generally, the subject is taught as part of a curriculum in areas like human services, rehabilitation counseling, social work and nursing.
-It's not uncommon for distance learning programs related to case management to include an on-site experience so that students can get real-world training in this type of work.
+An on-site experience may be included so that students acquire real-world training.
 These can usually be arranged in the student's local area.

 Beyond such in-person requirements, students pursuing online case management training can typically access their coursework anytime through their school's virtual classroom environment.
-Course management software allows professors to post lectures, assignments, exams, videos and other materials for distance learners.
+Course management software allows professors to post lectures, assignments, exams, videos and other materials.
 Message boards, web conferencing or chat rooms may be used to facilitate class interaction and discussion.